If you are on the market for used car and you already found the car you like, don’t rush check the car records.

 - Attaching Plates you already own is $10

-- Plate holder must pay for validation sticker, which is calculated from the date of the vehicle transfer to the expiry date of the licence plates
+- Plate holder must pay for validation sticker, which is calculated from the date of the vehicle transfer to the expiry

 • Present proof of valid auto insurance